 James G. Sullivan and Associates | Harris County Aggravated Assault Attorney

-Contact James G. Sullivan and Associates at (281) 546-6428 for a free initial consultation about your aggravated assault charges in counties throughout southeast Texas, including Harris, Montgomery, Waller, Liberty, Fort Bend, Brazoria, Galveston and Washington.
+Contact James G. Sullivan and Associates at (281) 546-6428 for a free initial consultation about your aggravated assault charges in counties throughout southeast Texas, including Harris, Montgomery, Waller, Fort Bend, Brazoria and Galveston.
 Attorney James Sullivan is an experienced Harris County violent crime attorney who will fight for your rights, freedom and future.